kiyoshitaro/kiyoshitaro/README.md

 > "Task failed successfully" - undefined
  -->

-- I’m a software engineer passionate about blockchain and AI, constantly exploring innovative technologies and resolve problems.
+- I’m a software engineer passionate exploring innovative technologies and resolve problems.
-- I am currently working as a Backend Engineer with 3 years of experience building web3 applications (tele-bot, socialfi, gamblefi,...) and some experience with AI applications leverage LLMs.
+- I am currently working as a Backend Engineer with 4 years of experience building web3 applications and some experience with AI applications leverage LLMs.
 I enjoy developing projects with innovative ideas from prototypes, optimizing and scaling them for a wide user.

 ## Profile